Deploy Oracle Blockchain Platform Enterprise Edition on minikube

 - A non-root user with superuser privileges

-- Ensure the minikube node has access to internet, which is required for installation of chaincodes on your Oracle Blockchain Platform Instances.
+- Ensure that the minikube node has access to the internet, which is required to install chaincodes on your Oracle Blockchain Platform instances.

 - minikube v1.33.1 or later